KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 * [clip 5:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840515478086483968_OverloadLimit6.mp4) bennett applies gauge 3 times from level 2 e, but only causes 2 overloads. the last hit is past the 0.5sec timer.
 * [clip 6:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840538987420188701_OL_different_targets_2.mp4) Klee n1cs 2 different enemies, and overloads twice.
 * [clip 7:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840513374496489492_Rosaria_E_Superconduct.mp4) Rosaria double Superconducts, proving Superconduct does not follow the same rules.
 * [clip 8:](https://youtu.be/_HM5Y3aru88) This shows that multiple overloads not happening within 0.5sec caused by the same character to the same enemy is not a visual glitch.
-Else, the fatui would have died.
+Else, the Fatui would have died.
 * [clip 9:](https://tcl-backup.s3.filebase.com/evidence/combat-mechanics/elemental-effects/transformative-reactions.md/discord/attachments_840502239248252928_840743262305779712_OverloadLimit9.mp4) original vid
   * Overloads occur at: 0.5, 2.0, 2.5, 3.0, 3.5, 4.1, 5.0
   * As evidence of every enemy getting hit with Overload.
 Lisa ult is just above the icd, and proves that the icd is at least &lt;0.5 sec, as lisa attacks every 0.5 seconds, and she can cause overloads to all enemies every tick.